secorolab/floorplan-object-modelling-and-placement/README.md

 ```
 Tested on Python 3.8.10

-## Tutorial
+## Tutorials

-A tutorial on how to model objects with movement constraints, and how to place them in floor plan models is available [here]().
+Tutorials on how to model objects with movement constraints, and how to place them in floor plan models is available [here](docs/tutorial.md).

-## Design

-A write-up on the design of the this tool is available [here]()

 # Acknowledgement